Photography

 Photographic Safaris

-Kishindo frequently hosts Professional Photographic Safaris offered by industry leading photographic guides including: Squiver, Kevin Duley, Clint Ralph, Jeff Whou, Lars Beusker, Marlon du Toit, Nick Kleer, and Bredon Creamer.
+Kishindo Tiger Canyon frequently hosts professional photographic safaris led by industry-leading guides, including Squiver, Kevin Duley, Clint Ralph, Jeff Whou, Lars Beusker, Marlon du Toit, Nick Kleer, and Bredon Creamer.

-If you are interested in booking a professionally guided safari at Kishindo, please contact us for more info.
+If you’re interested in booking a professionally guided photographic safari at Kishindo, please contact us for dates, availability, and further details.

 Photographic Equipment